Task2do/Task2Do/README.md

 ## Creators
-Shira Chesler, Almog Shor , Lior Shiboli , Yuval Baror/ <br/> We'd like to extend a special thank you to Alina O. and Sapir Asraf for their guidance and support throughout the software engineering course.
+Shira Chesler, Almog Shor , Lior Shiboli , Yuval Baror/ <br/> We'd like to extend a special thank you to Alina O. and Sapir A. for their guidance and support throughout the software engineering course.